ZafiroParedes/Audio_FIR_Filter/README.md

 _In progress..._
-# Audio_FIR_Filter
+# Audio Finite Impulse Response Filter
-Fall 2022
+_Fall 2022_

-Finite Impulse Response filter implemented in VHDL to remove noise from an audio signal
+This is a program of an FIR filter in VHDL meant to be implemented in a DE1-SoC board.
+The main goal of the project is to remove noise from an input audio signal and return a signal that has little noise.